“The world changes. This is the biggest problem in markets.” – Bill Miller, former chairmen of Legg Mason Capital Management

 The above chart shows S&P 500 returns for one, three, six, and 12 months following major geopolitical events.
 The bottom of the chart compares average, median, and percentage of the time higher vs. all years (1950 – 2023).
 Across average & median returns, there is evidence to suggest geopolitical events are followed by lower S&P 500 returns.

-While average returns are lower following major geopolitical events, the market returns for individual events are all over the place.
+It seems average returns are lower following major geopolitical events; however, the market returns for individual events are all over the place.

 On 2/24/22 Russia invaded Ukraine.
 The S&P 500 was ~6% higher one month later.